lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)

-## Use only one epoch per frame for oracles voting.
+## Use only one epoch per frame for oracles reporting.

 In the first version of the contract, we used "min/max reportable epoch" pair to determine the range of epochs that the contract currently accepts.
 This led to the overly complicated logic.
-In particular, we were keeping all votings for epochs of the current frame until one of them reaches quorum.
+In particular, we were keeping all report pushes for epochs of the current frame until one of them reaches quorum.
 And in case of oracle members updates or quorum value changes, we just invalidated all epochs except the last one (to avoid iterating over all epochs within the frame).

 So now we found it reasonable to use only the latest reported epoch for oracle reportings: when an oracle reports a more recent epoch, we erase the current reporting (even if it did not reach a